overture-stack/prelude/apps/stage/public/docs/01-phaseOne.md

    Full command reference can be seen by running `conductor upload -h`.
    </details>

-5. Monitor the upload process:

-   The command will display progress information including:

-   - Number of records processed
-   - Processing speed (records per second)
-   - Current upload status
-   - Error counts (if any)

-6. Repeat for additional datasets:

-   If you have multiple datasets, repeat the upload command for each one, ensuring you specify the correct index name:
+5. **Repeat for additional datasets:** If you have multiple datasets, repeat the upload command for each one, ensuring you specify the correct index name for each upload

    ```
    conductor upload -f ./data/datatable2.csv -i datatable2-index